 $kubectl logs job/houston-cleanup-deployments-<timestamp> -n astronomer

-2. Database connectivity: Ensure Houston can reach the database
+2. Database connectivity: Ensure the APC API can reach the database.

 Data not being cleaned